-We propose to add a definition of "business location" in section 1.1 [Definitions] of NI 33-109 that confirms a business location includes a registered individual's residence if regular and ongoing activity that requires registration is carried out from the residence or if records relating to an activity that requires registration are kept at the residence.
-We propose amendments throughout NI 33-109, NI 33-109CP and the Forms relating to the use of this new defined term.
+We added a definition of "business location" in section 1.1 [definitions] of NI 33-109 that confirms a business location includes a registered individual's residence if regular and ongoing activity that requires registration is carried out from the residence or if records relating to an activity that requires registration are kept at the residence.
+We made amendments throughout NI 33-109, 33-109CP and the forms relating to the use of this new defined term.